We are on the cusp of consecutive warm nights.

 Where would we be without Senebier?

-In a nutshell, Senebier’s work is important because he had learned the function of leaves: capturing carbon for food.
-Prior to Senebier, the purpose of leaves and what they did for plants and people was unknown.
+In a nutshell, Senebier’s work is crucial because he had learned the function of leaves: capturing carbon for food.
+Before Senebier, the purpose of leaves and what they did for plants and people was unknown.

 It was Jean Senebier who said,